-Revenue increased for the fiscal year ended January 31, 2014 primarily due to higher demand in our IP security and wearable sports camera markets, partially offset by a year over year decline in revenues from the automotive and infrastructure markets.
-The decline in revenue from the automotive market was primarily due to the late roll out of new A7LA based camera product and competitive pressures at the low end of the market.
-The decreased revenue in the infrastructure market was due to weak macro market conditions in the United States and Europe resulting in lower capital expenditures for video encoding capital equipment.
-In addition, infrastructure market revenue was positively impacted in fiscal year 2013 due to the renegotiation of a customer's contracts that resulted in an additional \$3.4 million of deferred revenue being released.
-This release of deferred revenue was not repeated in fiscal year 2014.
+Revenue increased for the fiscal year ended January 31, 2014 compared to the fiscal year ended January 31, 2013 primarily due to continuing adoption by new and existing customers in our IP security and wearable sports camera markets, partially offset by a year over year decline in revenues from the automotive and infrastructure markets.
+The decline in revenue from the automotive market was primarily due to the late roll out of the new A7LA based camera product and competitive pressures at the low end of the market.
+The decreased revenue in the infrastructure market was due to weak market conditions in the United States and Europe in this industry resulting in lower capital expenditures for video encoding capital equipment.